toluLikesToCode/poly-state/docs-development(ignore these for now)/SECURITY.md

 ## Tips for Staying Secure

-Some things to keep in mind when using Open Store:
+Some things to keep in mind when using Poly State:

 ### Data Stuff